MatthewHaas/reneth_gbs/README.md

 ## run_cutadapt.sh
 Shell script to run the program cutadapt to remove adapters from GBS sequences.
 Uses the Nextera transposase sequence adapter.

+## run_fastqc.sh
+Shell script to run the program fastQC to check the quality of GBS sequences.